crash-g/bottino/FUTURE_PLANS.md

 **Usefulness**: I think it could be mainly useful for large groups; for small groups, participants can be quickly registered at the beginning and you don't need to worry about this again.
 Also, the auto register mode greatly reduces the need for this feature.

-### Detailed list of interactive modes

-- add interactive mode to delete expense
-- add interactive mode to list expenses
-- add interactive mode to register expense
-- add all other interactive modes